What is Single Sign-On?

 SSO is your one-click access to multiple applications using one set of login credentials.
 Applications may be located internally in your enterprise or hosted in the cloud.
 Application access is generally made through an application portal.

 How does the SOLABS External SSO connector works?

 Like in any SSO solution, the External SSO connectors have two distinct parts: the SAML connector and the SSO connector.

-The SAML connector is the part of the solution that is responsible for the seamless transitions from the application dashboard or portal to SOLABS QM.
-This is where the magic is seen by the end user!
-It will automatically send the credentials from to SOLABS QM and redirect the end user directly in the application without him having to type in is username and password.
+The SAML connector is the part of the solution that is responsible for the seamless transitions from the application dashboard or portal to QM10.
+This is where the magic is seen by the end-user!
+It will automatically send the credentials to QM10 and redirect the end-user directly in the application without him having to type in his username and password.

 The connector is used to authenticate to an external SSO user directory.
-It acts like the traditional authentication methodology: the end user needs to enter is username and password to either get acess to the system or in 99.9% of the time in SOLABS QM, to perform an e-signature.
+It acts as the traditional authentication methodology: the end-user needs to enter his username and password to either get access to the system or in 99.9% of the time in QM10, to perform an e-Signature.

 Schema of authentication sequences

 Can external users access my QM10 through Azure SSO?